 Evening primrose (Oenothera biennis) is an edible and medicinal plant known for its beautiful white and yellow flowers, which bloom at night.
-Historically, North American Indian tribes have used all parts of the plant to treat wounds, sore throats, and digestion problems.
+Historically, Native Americans have used all parts of the plant to treat wounds, sore throats, and digestion problems.

 Evening primrose oil (EPO) is extracted from the seeds of the plant and is likely available at your nearest pharmacy.
 You can purchase it in its pure oil form to apply topically or in capsules for easy ingestion.